Nashat90/PowerBI_Naming_Manifesto/README.md

 #  **PowerBI Naming Manifesto**

+### The Manifesto

+> This manifesto is a commitment to transforming  **PowerBI**  from a mere reporting tool into a governed engineering environment.
+My intention is to bridge the gap between raw data and decision-making by transitioning rigorous programming practices and clean code principles into the world of business intelligence.
+By moving away from “database-speak” and ad-hoc naming, we are building a unified, human-centric language that treats data models with the same architectural significance as a professional software product
+>
+> _Nashat J. Omar_

  - **Version** :  *0.1*
  -  **Date** : *February 2026*
  - **Author** : *Nashat Jumaah Omar*
  -  [Auther's LinkedIn](www.linkedin.com/in/nash-j)
  - Email : nashattt90@gmail.com

 > ### **LICENSING AND ATTRIBUTION**
 >